NickLucche/stable-diffusion-nvidia-docker/README.md

 # Installation

-First of all, make sure to have docker installed in your machine The easiest way to try
+First of all, make sure to have docker and nvidia-docker installed in your machine (windows users: install WSL/Ubuntu from store->install nvidia docker).
-Note that in order to get your token, you must fist register (for free) to huggingface website and only then head to https://huggingface.co/settings/tokens.
+The easiest way to try out the model is to simply use the pre-built image at `nicklucche/stable-diffusion`.
+Note that you will need a huggingface token, you can get yours at https://huggingface.co/settings/tokens after registering for free on their website.

-My advice is that you start the container with
+My advice is that you start the container with:

-`docker run --name stable-diffusion --gpus all -it -e TOKEN=<YOUR_TOKEN> -p 7860:7860 stable-diffusion`
+`docker run --name stable-diffusion --gpus all -it -e TOKEN=<YOUR_TOKEN> -p 7860:7860 nicklucche/stable-diffusion`

-the *first time* you run it, as it will download the model weights (can take a few minutes to do so).
+the *first time* you run it, as it will download the model weights (can take a few minutes to do so) and store them on disk (as long as you don't delete the container).
 Then you can simply do `docker stop stable-diffusion` to stop the container and `docker start stable-diffusion` to bring it back up.

-Once the init phase is finished, you should be able to head to http://localhost:7860/ in your favorite browser (a message will pop-up in your terminal) and see something like this:
+Once the init phase is finished a message will pop-up in your terminal (`docker logs stable-diffusion`) and you should be able to head to http://localhost:7860/ in your favorite browser and see something like this:

 IMAGE